 And after that point I just stopped caring.

-I used to FREAK OUT (like, lose my shit and punch walls) when I found out about my previous students and “friends” stealing my content, talking shit about me, or ripping me off.
+I used to FREAK OUT when I found out about my previous students and “friends” stealing my content or ripping me off.
 It felt like the end of the world.
 Now I brush it off, and move the fuck on quickly.

 People are going to act shitty.
 People who have no integrity.
 They will always be 10 steps behind us, the people who actually make original content and have our own ideas.